Your home must be safe, and your landlord must make repairs to the structure in reasonable time.

-The law also says that conditions in your home must not be a risk to your health or safety, or to the health or safety of other people.
+The law also says that conditions in your home must not be a risk to anyone’s health or safety.
 The council is responsible for enforcing the law on this.

 Most landlords want to know as soon as something needs fixing, and want to fix things as soon as possible.
 Always let your landlord know when something needs repairing.